Pre-Kindergarten, Miss Kaylie Berrett

 Responsible Students: Our service project this year is working with Crayola ColorCycle.
 This program allows for schools to send in old use up markers to be recycled and turned into energy.
 This means we are keeping plastic out of our landfills and we are getting our old markers reused and recycled.
 As well as service, we build upon our communication skills.
 Our classroom is continually working on skills to help build our communication skills with peers and teachers.
 We work on our social skills during recess, PE, and Discovery time.
 This helps us all clearly express our ideas!
 Sharing has started on a daily basis.
 Sharing is always a fun activity students use to communicate something their love!
 We have also began to stress the important of expressing our feelings via healthy communication.

-Here are a few things that you can do with your child to give them a head start in Pre-K!
+Here are a few things that you can do with your child to give them a head start in Pre-K and K!

 - Read, Read, Read!!
 Read to your child as much as you can.
-Build their imagination and their love for reading this summer!
+Build their imagination and their love for reading!
 A great way to start reading more is to set a goal, like one book per day.
 After a week, try adding another book to everyday.
-The local library always has great summer reading programs for these little guys that will make reading fun for the whole family.
+The local library always has great reading programs for these little guys that will make reading fun for the whole family.

 - Identify letters in everyday items and adventures.
 Your can identify letters on anything from street signs to cereal boxes.
-Need a fun in the sun summer activity?
-Spray some shaving cream down on an outdoor table and practice writing letters and numbers with your finger!
+Need a fun in the rainy day activity?
+Spray some shaving cream down on a plate and practice writing letters and numbers with your finger!

 - Explore.
 Spending time outdoors in nature with your child will open their hearts to exploration and love of the nature around the.
 The Zoo, The Forestry Center, OMSI, and The Children's Museum are all great places to experience over the summer.
 Talking about the different plants, animals, and bugs at your local park or even your own garden will pump up those observational skills!